 So, what now?

 Once you’ve successfully identified a good moneylender and managed to secure a loan, what do you do?
 It is a given that you have to always return what you borrow.
 Unfortunately, unexpected circumstances may happen and you might be unable to do repayments on time.
 To overcome a situation like this, you can first try to negotiate with the moneylender to get an extension for the dateline or to issue a refinancing plan.
 However, it is best for you to do so prior to getting a the best personal loan Singapore in the first hand.

 Keep in mind that a borrower can be legally sued by moneylenders should they consistently fail to pay back the loan.
 Furthermore, if the amount of the debt sum up to a minimum of $15 000, the borrower is liable to be filed for bankruptcy that will inevitably increase the debt amount.

 On another note, if the accumulation of debts does not go over $100 000, you can opt for the Debt Repayment Scheme (DRS), an alternative provided by the Ministry of Law’s Insolvency Office that can help you to resolve your outstanding debts.
 This can help prevent legal action to be taken to the borrower of unsecured loans unless the court has granted permission to do so.

 Moneylending service comes with its own perks as well as its downsides.
 It’s important for you to be well aware of what you are signing up for.
 If you are planning to take out any kinds of loans, it would be best to have a consultation first with your closed ones; family and friends if it is really the best thing for you to do.
 Once you are certain, you can head out to take a loan according to your needs.
 Be sure to make informed decisions so that you will not regret later.

-If you want to find out more on the type of loans that you can apply for, head over to 365 Credit for further consultations on financial assistance.
+If you want to find out more on the type of loans that you can apply for, head over to 365 Credit a licensed money lender for further consultations on financial assistance.